Modular functoriality in the Local Langlands Correspondence: Parity sheaf theory on -adic affine Grassmannians

 \subsection{Even maps}

-A \emph{stratified v-stack} is a v-stack $Y$ plus a decomposition of $Y$ into locally closed strata $i_\mu \co Y_\mu \inj Y$, such that $i_\mu$ is shriekable for all $\mu$.
-For a stratified small v-stack $Y$, such that the inclusion maps of strata are all shriekable, and a pariversity $\dagger$ (i.e., a function from the set of strata to $\Z/2\Z$), we may define (absolute) \emph{parity complexes} analogously to Definition \ref{defn: parity} (requiring the restriction to strata to have cohomology sheaves which are $\Lambda$-free local systems).
+We define a \emph{stratified v-stack} to be a v-stack $Y$ plus a decomposition of $Y$ into locally closed strata $i_\mu \co Y_\mu \inj Y$, such that $i_\mu$ is shriekable for all $\mu$.
+For a stratified small v-stack $Y$ and a pariversity $\dagger$ (i.e., a function from the set of strata to $\Z/2\Z$), we may define (absolute) \emph{parity complexes} analogously to Definition \ref{defn: parity} (requiring the restriction to strata to have cohomology sheaves which are $\Lambda$-free local systems).
 We do not expect it to have good properties in general, but in this section we axiomatize the property that this notion of parity complex will be preserved under ``even'' maps, which is true in general.

 We begin with a simple observation that provides a partial substitute for ``Gysin isomorphisms'' in $p$-adic geometry (which are not defined, due to the lack of a notion of local complete intersection).